 - maintains off-campus Community Listings of rental units (rooms in shared accommodations, apartments, houses) for students, faculty, and staff.
 The information about rental properties is provided by property owners.

 - offers apartments owned by the University, such as the An Clachan apartments, John Orr Tower, mainly used by Graduate Students and their families.
+These are now fully leased and no longer accepting applications.

-- also offers University District properties.
+- also offers University District properties; these are now fully leased.

 - Homestay Network Canada – students who are interested in living with a local family please apply directly.